 Why?
 Because when ingested by humans, even small amounts of strychnine can cause intense convulsions.
 It isn’t hyperbole to say that people who use party drugs frequently are gambling with their lives.
 Backbreaker is but one example of how drug contamination can cause severe injury or death.

 Fentanyl is another.
-Fentanyl is a synthetic opioid 50 to 100 times more potent than morphine.
+Fentanyl is a synthetic opioid 50 to 100 times more potent than Opioid Pain Medication.
 As such, it is extremely addictive.
 Drug dealers may lace any party drug with fentanyl in order to make said drug more addictive.
 Even a very, very small amount of fentanyl can cause overdose and death.

 What’s more, exposure to fentanyl can cause rapid chemical dependence.
-This may in turn lead you to try weaker opioids such as morphine or heroin.
+This may in turn lead you to try weaker opioids such as Opioid Pain Medication or heroin.
 You can easily become addicted to these, too.
 Needless to say, if you’re undergoing addiction treatment, any exposure to a potent opioid is going to send you right back to square one.

 Summary: Experimentation with party drugs is extremely dangerous.
 There is no standard dose, and you can’t be sure of the conditions in which the drug was produced.
 Overdose, poisoning and death are possible.

 In addition, there are general dangers associated with recreational use of party drugs.
 These include:

 - Increased likelihood of unsafe sex.
 Some drugs lower inhibitions, others make you lose touch with reality.
 Still others prevent you from remembering exactly what you did the night before.